azzarip/extrudion/README.md

 # Instruction
 Run this file in the folder containing `.TRA` files.

-It will ask for `surface_area` in mm2.
-Input the number.
+It will ask for `surface_area` in mm2 and then for `initial_length`, in mm.

-It will output an `analysis.csv` file containing all the results, as shown in the mathematical formula section of this page.
+It output the `analysis.csv` file containing all the results, as shown in the mathematical formula section of this page.

 The plots for each files are stored in the plot folder in the same directory.